 - ELV guidance for businesses

-General advice on vehicle ownership, including disposing of vehicles, is available at GOV.UK - Driving, transport and travel.
+General advice on vehicle ownership, including disposing of vehicles, is available at Driving, transport and travel.

 This explains the importance of using an Authorised Treatment Facility (ATF) to dispose of your vehicle and issue you with a Certificate of Destruction (CoD) which shows that the vehicle has been correctly dealt with and that you are no longer responsible for it.

-Supplementary to this is an additional guide on removal of tanks from LPG powered vehicles
+Supplementary to this is a guide on removal of tanks from LPG powered vehicles

 Regulation (EC) No 842/2006 of the European Parliament and of the Council on certain fluorinated greenhouse gases

-As well as the EC Regulation, there are 10 Commission Regulations which establish fleshed out legal requirements for companies and qualifications for personnel working in five industry sectors covered by the EC Regulation as well as dealing with other requirements relating to leakage checking, reporting and labelling.
+As well as the EC regulation, there are 10 Commission regulations which establish fleshed out legal requirements for companies and qualifications for personnel working in 5 industry sectors covered by the EC regulation as well as dealing with other requirements relating to leakage checking, reporting and labelling.